Captain Moroni: Early command

-Moroni is appointed in response to a looming war with Lamanites and Zoramites, a force led by Zerahemnah and included many Nephite dissenters.
+Moroni is appointed in response to a looming war with Lamanites and Zoramites, a force led by Zerahemnah that included many Nephite dissenters.
 The Lamanite army attacked the Nephites in the land of Jershon and the battle ended on the banks of the river Sidon.
 In this war, Moroni set to work readying the Nephite people with body armor for the first time.
 He sent spies to investigate the Lamanites' weaknesses, and then he led his troops with the plan to surround those of the Lamanites.
 Moroni's overriding objective was to defend his people and their right to worship their God as they pleased.
 Ultimately, Moroni met that objective, which resulted in keeping many of the Lamanites from ever coming to combat against the Nephites again.

 Moroni introduced to the Nephites revolutionary strategies in military tactics, safety, and precaution.
 He kept the people physically safe while he prayed, guiding and leading his armies by divine intervention.
 He was also known by his people for his firm ideology and integrity and his constant willingness to support the causes of personal freedom gaining the people's trust.